cayetana-h/Moodify/README.md

 1. **Create a Spotify Developer Account**
    - Go to [developer.spotify.com](https://developer.spotify.com/)
+    ⚠️ Note: as of 2024–2025, many users (especially student apps or public IPs) have reported that audio-features returns 403s unless your app is:
+	- Associated with an approved Spotify Partner
+	- Or has been explicitly authorized by Spotify’s internal team
    - Log in and create a new app
    - Copy your **Client ID** and **Client Secret**